yewstack/yew_router/examples/guide/chapters/02_router_component.md

 The `Router` will only cease its search for a target if this function returns `Some`, otherwise it will continue to try other `Route`s.

 The `component()` function allows you to specify a component to attempt render.
-You can only call this with a type parameter of a component whose `Properties` have implemented `FromMatches`.
+You can only call this with a type parameter of a component whose `Properties` have implemented `FromCaptures`.

 Alternatively, `render()` can be called instead, which takes a closure that returns an `Option<Html<_>>`.